-The first step is to configure the preferences for the your account on our system.
-We will lead you through this process in some detail since some of you may not be familiar with the Macintosh interface.
-We will expect you to become comfortable with this interface quickly and will not provide the same level of step-by-step instructions in future labs.
+The first step you need to complete for this lab is to configure the preferences for the your account on our system by changing your password and entering the information to use when the Mail program tries to connect to a mail server.
+We will lead you through this process in some detail in recognition of the fact that some of you may not have previous experience with the Macintosh interface.
+We will expect you to become comfortable with this interface quickly because we will not provide the same level of step-by-step instructions in future labs.

-First, log in to one of the machines in our lab by entering the user name and password we provided.
+First, log in to one of the machines in our lab by entering the user name and password we provided for you.
+Note that while your user name should be the same as that associated with the account you received from OIT, the password you will have to use with our system will be different.
 Once you have logged in, your computer display should look like the image shown below.